 How can I make this flavorful Chicken Cacciatore dish at home?

-In my video and instructed below, is how to make chicken cacciatore on the stove top in a cast iron (or oven-safe skillet).
-The chicken is seasoned first and then transferred to the stove where it is lightly pan seared.
-This step not only enhances the flavor of the chicken, but also seals in the flavor while creating a perfect golden crust.
+My video and instructions below show how to make chicken cacciatore on the stovetop in a cast iron (or oven-safe skillet).
+The chicken is seasoned first and then transferred to the stove where it is lightly pan-seared.
+This step not only enhances the flavor of the chicken but also seals in the flavor while creating a perfect golden crust.
 After the chicken has been cooked for about 4 minutes on each side, it is removed from the heat and set aside.
 If you are following this method, simply follow the instructions below.

 If you would like to cook this dish in the oven, you have two options: